Ballet-féerie in three acts with a prologue

 Did you know?

-- The Lilac Fairy’s name comes from an old Russian belief and tradition that says placing a newborn baby in their cradle under a lilac tree will bring the child great fortune and wisdom.
+- The Lilac Fairy’s name comes from an old Russian belief that says the lilac flower is a symbol of wisdom.

 - The purpose of the Fairy Violente pointing her fingers during her variation in the Grand Pas de six of the Prologue is that she is zapping electricity, which was new in 1890.